oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 is not integrity-protected - the SD-JWT can be modified by adding or removing Disclosures and still be valid.

-With an SD-JWT-KB, the set of selected Disclosures is integrity-protected.
+With an SD-JWT+KB, the set of selected Disclosures is integrity-protected.
 The signature in the Key Binding JWT covers a specific SD-JWT, with a specific Issuer-signed JWT and a specific set of Disclosures.
 Thus, the signature on the Key Binding JWT, in addition to proving Key Binding, also assures the authenticity and integrity of the set of Disclosures the Holder disclosed.
-The set of Disclosures in an SD-JWT-KB is the set that the Holder intended to send; no intermediate party has added, removed, or modified the list of Disclosures.
+The set of Disclosures in an SD-JWT+KB is the set that the Holder intended to send; no intermediate party has added, removed, or modified the list of Disclosures.